Online Therapist in Illinois for Anxiety, Trauma & Life Transitions

 Ready to get started?

-If this feels like a fit, I’d be honored to support you.
+If you’re looking for a trauma-informed, culturally-sensitive therapist in Illinois, I’d be honored to support you.

 Reaching this page already means you’re listening to yourself—and that matters.